 If stomach acid is a good thing, why are acid blocking drugs so popular?
-Well, the simple answer is because they do provide relief but it’s a temporary Band-Aid.
+Well, the simple answer is because they do provide relief, albeit a temporary Band-Aid.
 These medications were not meant to be used long-term.
 In fact, each bottle has a warning saying the pill should not be used for more than 14 days.
-Yet most people find themselves on a daily dose for years.
+However, most people find themselves on a daily dose for years.

 A very common underlying cause for acid reflux symptoms is low stomach acid.
-In this case, digestion (especially protein digestion) would be weak.
-Without adequate protein digestion, we can’t get the proper amino acid absorption.
-Without amino acids, our system as a whole is weakened.
+In this case, digestion (especially protein digestion) remains weak.
+Without adequate protein digestion, we fail to acheive proper amino acid absorption.
+Without amino acids, our system as a whole weakens.
 Amino acids are used for many, many things in the body including the immune system, tissue repair, brain/mood health, gut health, our metabolism, hair, skin, nails and so much more!

-When stomach acid is low, the undigested food can cause gas build up in the stomach and push open the sphincter that sits between the esophagus and the stomach.
-If that sphincter is pushed open, stomach acid or gas can get through and create the reflux symptoms.
-In this case, the worst idea is to lower the stomach acid even more with PPI’s!
+When stomach acid is low, the undigested food causes gas build up in the stomach and pushes open the sphincter that sits between the esophagus and the stomach.
+If that sphincter opens, stomach acid or gas gets through and creates the reflux symptoms.
+In this case, lowering the stomach acid even more with PPI’s becomes detrimental.

 Use of proton pump inhibitors has been linked to an increased risk for cancer.
-One study demonstrated that PPI’s may increase the risk of hepatocellular carcinoma[xi].
-As mentioned above, stomach acid is important for absorption of vitamin B12.
+One study demonstrated that PPI’s increase the risk of hepatocellular carcinoma[xi].
+Stomach acid helps absorb vitamin B12.
 A study on B12 absorption before and after Prilosec (a PPI) showed that the drug decreased B12 absorption in a dose-dependent manner[xii].
 PPI’s can also reduce the uptake and absorption of other important minerals in the body including zinc[xiii] and magnesium[xiv].

 Now it’s time for the most exciting part…how to treat your acid reflux naturally!
-If you want to steer clear of the potential risks associated with treating your acid reflux conventionally, let’s look at some gentler approaches that focus on adding to your health.
-These suggestions will help to create a balanced and healthy internal environment with the goal of fixing your acid reflux for good.
+If you want to steer clear of the potential risks associated with treating your acid reflux conventionally, check out some gentler approaches.
+These suggestions help to create a balanced and healthy internal environment, aimed at fixing your acid reflux for good.

 But does exercise help acid reflux itself?
-The correct timing and type of exercise could help your acid reflux symptoms, or at least ensure they are not aggravated.
-However some types and timings of exercise could make your symptoms worse.
+The correct timing and type of exercise could help acid reflux symptoms, or at least ensure they are not aggravated.
+However, some types could make symptoms worse.

-In terms of timing your exercise sessions, aim to work out with a relatively empty stomach.
-This will involve a little planning to ensure you’ve got the necessary fuel on board for a workout but that your last meal has been well digested.
+In terms of timing exercise sessions, aim to work out with a relatively empty stomach.
+This involves a little planning to ensure you’ve got the necessary fuel on board for a workout, but that your last meal has been well digested.
 Exercising too soon after a meal can initiate acid reflux[xv].

 So, what foods cause acid reflux?
 We’ve already mentioned some of the foods and drinks that commonly trigger acid reflux symptoms.
-As a reminder, these include alcohol, fried and fatty foods, chocolate, mint, spicy food, citrus fruits and tomatoes, coffee or tea, garlic, onions and carbonated drinks.
-It’s best to limit or avoid these foods altogether as you’re healing your gut.
-You may want to consider a trial removal period gluten, dairy or even grain containing foods as well.
-If a trial elimination is intimidating to you, let our 131 Method support team help guide, education and support you through the process!
+It’s best to limit or avoid these foods altogether during gut healing.
+Consider a trial removal period of gluten, dairy or even grain containing foods.
+If a trial elimination is intimidating to you, let our 131 Method support team help guide, educate and support you through the process!

-For detailed guidance and explanation of the importance of gut health and how to improve gut health for reduced inflammation, check out the 131 Method full program.
+For detailed guidance and explanation of the importance of gut health, check out the 131 Method full program.